MichaelCBarilla/project1-mb865/README.md

 ### Spotipy
 Spotipy is a python library that allows you to create a spotipy instance.
 This instance lets you interact with the Spotify API easily when provided with the right credentials.
 In my project I use it to obtain the top 10 tracks from each artist on my list of artists.
 This list of tracks is then parsed for the required information for my webpage.

+### Heroku
+Heroku is a free deployment server service that allows me to display my webpage on the global internet @ `https://project1-mb865.herokuapp.com/`.

 ### Miscellaneous
 * `https://getbootstrap.com/docs/4.0/getting-started/introduction/` is used for easy styling.
 * `https://fonts.google.com/` is used to select a font family.